rust-lang/reference/src/patterns.md

 };
 ```

-Slice patterns are irrefutable when matching an array as long as each element
+Slice patterns are irrefutable when matching an array as long as each element is irrefutable.
-is irrefutable.
-When matching a slice, it is irrefutable only in the form with
-a single `..` [rest pattern](#rest-patterns) or [identifier
-pattern](#identifier-patterns) with the `..` rest pattern as a subpattern.
+When matching a slice, it is irrefutable only in the form with a single `..` [rest pattern](#rest-patterns) or [identifier pattern](#identifier-patterns) with the `..` rest pattern as a subpattern.

-Within a slice, a half-open range pattern like `a..` must be enclosed in parentheses,
-as in `(a..)`, to clarify it is intended to match a single value.
+Within a slice, a half-open range pattern like `a..` must be enclosed in parentheses, as in `(a..)`, to clarify it is intended to match a single value.
-A future version of Rust may give the non-parenthesized version an alternate meaning.

 ## Path patterns